 Does it use SAFe?
 If yes, then SSM provides direct alignment.

-Is it a smaller organization or startup?
+Is it a smaller organization or a startup?
 CSM might be more relevant.

 Is it going through a scaling transformation?
 Both might be useful, starting with CSM.